Numerical optimization algorithms are used to solve maximum likelihood estimation (MLE) problems that have no analytical solution.

-In the lecture entitled Maximum likelihood we have explained that the maximum likelihood estimator of a parameter is obtained as a solution of a maximization problemwhere:
+The maximum likelihood estimator of a parameter is obtained by solving a maximization problemwhere:

 is the parameter space;